syslabcomarchive/syslabcom.theme2012/Prototype/_posts/en/services/2015-10-15-consulting.md

 #### Implementation and integration

-Besides technical development and doing end-to-end projects, we also offers consultancy services.
+Besides technical development and doing end-to-end projects, we offer consultancy services.
 If your company already has a web team, who handles your internal requirements, we can provide services in developing strategy, choosing appropriate technologies, procurement and configuration, right through to project management and integration.

 ![Illustration (left aligned)](/media/assessment-dp.svg)